 CETT 1305 AC Circuits (2-4-3) A study of the fundamentals of alternating current including series and parallel AC circuits, phasors, capacitive and inductive networks, transformers, and resonance.

-Prerequisites: CETT 1303 or IEIR 1302 (Prerequisite or Corequisite)
+Prerequisite CETT 1303 or IEIR 1302 (Prerequisite or Corequisite) OSA may be exempt from requisite.
+Consult with dept.

 CETT 1325 Digital Fundamentals (2-4-3) An entry level course in digital electronics to include numbering systems, logic gates, Boolean algebra, and combinational logic.
-Prerequisites: CETT 1303, IEIR 1302, IEIR 1304, IEIR 1371 or CETT 1305 (Prerequisite or Corequisite)
+Prerequisite CETT 1302, CETT 1303, IEIR 1302, IEIR 1304, IEIR 1371 or CETT 1305 (Prerequisite or Corequisite)

 CETT 1329 Solid State Devices (2-4-3) A study of diodes, transistor characteristics and other semiconductor devices, including analysis of static and dynamic characteristics, biasing techniques, and thermal considerations.
-Prerequisites: CETT 1305, IEIR 1371 or IEIR 1304
+Prerequisite CETT 1305, IEIR 1371 or IEIR 1304

 CETT 1341 Solid State Circuits (2-4-3) A study of various semiconductor devices incorporated in circuits and their applications.
 Emphasis on circuit construction, measurements, and analysis.
-Prerequisites: ELPT 1311
+Prerequisite AACT 1371